shijin/ClarixAI-PersonalDecisionAssistant/README.md

 ---

+## AI Evaluation Framework

+Clarix includes a structured evaluation framework built with Promptfoo to measure recommendation quality.

+**Week 1 results:** 10/10 test cases passing
+**Genuine issues found:** 1
+**Prompt improvements made:** 2

+See the [evals folder](./evals) for full test cases, findings, and how to run the evaluation yourself.

+---

 ## About

 Built by **Shijin Ramesh** as a 0 to 1 product management portfolio project — covering the complete product lifecycle from market research and PRD to technical build and production deployment.